 The Sprint Planning Meeting (SPM) is a working session where the entire project team prepares for an upcoming sprint by examining, clarifying, and discussing candidate stories and tasks in the product backlog, breaking complex stories into smaller actionable tasks, quantifying levels of effort to complete candidate tasks, and agreeing to a set of tasks and a sprint goal that can be accomplished in the upcoming sprint.

 At the end of a Sprint Planning Meeting, the project team should have a shared understanding of the set of work that they are expecting to accomplish during the sprint.
 This set of work is referred to as the sprint backlog.

 The sprint planning meeting should be attended by the Product Owner, members of the project team, and facilitated by the Scrum Master.
 Others may attend to observe, but should not participate.

 How to do it:

-For best sprint planning results, it is recommended that you have a Backlog Grooming Session before the Sprint Planning Meeting.
+For best Sprint Planning results, it is recommended that you have a Backlog Refinement Session before the Sprint Planning Meeting.
 This will prepare the backlog for more informed team discussions and will shorten the length of the SPM.
 It is highly recommended to start there.